HelenB1031/HelenB1031/README.md

 ## Hi there 👋
+Senior Full-Stack Developer with over 4 years of commercial experience in developing high-load web applications and scalable backend systems.
+Skilled in designing REST APIs, database architecture, and performance optimization.
+Strong focus on clean architecture, maintainable code, and reliable production environments.
+Able to analyze existing codebases, improve system stability, and deliver efficient solutions aligned with business requirements.
 <!--
 **HelenB1031/HelenB1031** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.